Editor’s note: This article first appeared in the SABR Baseball Research Journal, Vol. 37, in 2008.

 Why did Johnson want Frazee out in Boston?
-Mainly, according to Stout, because Johnson hated Jews and he believed Frazee was Jewish.
-Frazee wasn’t, but he made his money in an industry where Jews played a prominent role, and the false claim that Frazee was Jewish was suggested in at least one published story.
-Fred Lieb, according to Stout, was also anti-Semitic and his bigotry led to the revival of the anti-Frazee angle in 1947.
+Mainly, according to Stout, because Johnson hated Jews, and he believed Frazee was Jewish.
+Frazee wasn’t, but he made his money in an industry where Jews played a prominent role, and that Frazee was Jewish was suggested in at least one published story.
+Fred Lieb, according to Stout, was also anti-Semitic and for that reason revived the anti-Frazee angle in 1947.

 BRIEF SUCCESS IN BOSTON

-Harry Frazee and his theater pal Hugh Ward purchased the Red Sox along with Fenway Park in November 1916 from Joseph Lannin for a total capital obligation of $1 million.
+Harry Frazee and theater pal Hugh Ward purchased the Red Sox along with Fenway Park in November 1916 from Joseph Lannin for a total capital obligation of $1,000,000.
 The duo paid $662,000 for the club itself: $400,000 in cash to Lannin (of which Lannin used $100,000 to repay outstanding loans to parties from whom he had purchased the club) and a three-year note for $262,000, due November 1919.
 The team had also issued $150,000 of preferred stock held by Charles Taylor, the owner prior to Lannin; Frazee’s new ownership group was now responsible for both the dividend and the eventual principal repayment of this nonvoting equity interest.
-Frazee’s personal ownership interest in the franchise was 70 percent.[fn]Boston Globe, 11 February 1920.
-Two documents from the early 1920s refer to Frazee’s 70 percent interest: a draft refinancing agreement from May 1921 that was apparently never consummated, and a Frazee financial statement for year ended 31 October 1922.
-It is certainly possible that Frazee’s interest had changed slightly since he first acquired an interest in the team several years earlier, but this would not affect the basic outline of his finances.[/fn]
+Frazee’s personal ownership interest in the franchise was 70 percent.5

 The purchase by Frazee from Lannin was the first sale of an American League franchise not vetted and approved by American League president Ban Johnson.
-For many years Johnson had ruled the American League with dictatorial authority, earned through successes at the birth of the league and long-term bonds forged with the league’s early owners.
+For many years Johnson had ruled the American League with dictatorial authority, earned through the successes at the birth of the league and long-term bonds forged with the league’s early owners.
 Newcomer Frazee felt little allegiance to Johnson and showed none of the deference Johnson had come to expect, and the two strong personalities disliked each other from the start.
-At the time, bookies and organized gamblers operated relatively openly in many ballparks, and it was reputedly most blatant in Boston.[fn]Daniel E. Ginsberg, The Fix Is In: A History of Baseball Gambling and Game Fixing Scandals (Jefferson, N.C.: McFarland, 1995), 84-85.[/fn] Johnson seized on this gambling problem in Fenway Park in 1917 as a pretext to condemn Frazee.
+At the time bookies and organized gamblers operated relatively openly in many ballparks, and it was reputedly most blatant in Boston.9 Johnson seized on this gambling problem in Fenway Park in 1917 as a pretext to condemn Frazee.

 The Carl Mays incident in 1919 finally cemented the divide of the American League into two warring factions.
-Mays, one of the league’s top pitchers, jumped the Red Sox in July, and, as the other league owners began offering packages of players and money for Mays, Frazee looked to cash in.
-Johnson argued that an insubordinate player should not be able to force a trade and demanded the Red Sox instead suspend Mays.
-Frazee and the Yankee owners, Jacob Ruppert and Tillinghast L’Hommedieu Huston, ignored Johnson’s edict: The Yankees bought Mays for $40,000 and two players.
-Johnson ordered Mays suspended and decreed he could not play for New York.
+Mays, one of the league’s top pitchers, jumped the Red Sox in July, and, as the other league owners began offering packages of players and money to acquire him, Frazee looked to cash in.
+Johnson argued that an insubordinate player should not be able to force a trade and demanded the Red Sox suspend Mays.
+Frazee and the Yankee owners, Jacob Ruppert and Tillinghast L’Hommedieu Huston ignored, Johnson’s edict: The Yankees bought Mays for $40,000 and two players.
+Johnson then ordered Mays suspended and decreed he could not play for New York.
 The Yankees owners defied Johnson and obtained a court injunction permitting Mays to play for them.
 With this act of defiance, the Yankees owners became, at least as much as Frazee, the focus of Johnson’s enmity.
 Chicago White Sox owner Charles Comiskey, also feuding with Johnson, joined Frazee and the Yankees owners in a triumvirate committed to the dismissal, or at least neutering, of Johnson.

 FINANCIAL STRUGGLES BEGIN

 At the time Frazee purchased the Red Sox, they were one of the most valuable franchises in baseball.
 When Frazee offered to sell a piece of the team to Ed Barrow after the 1917 season and make him a club executive, Barrow attempted to raise the funds by borrowing from his wealthier baseball friends.
-In his solicitation letter Barrow called the franchise one of baseball’s most profitable, behind only the New York Giants and Chicago White Sox.[fn]Letter from New York Yankees documents auctioned by Sotheby’s, 24 June 2006.[/fn]
+In his solicitation letter Barrow called the franchise one of baseball’s most profitable, behind only the New York Giants and Chicago White Sox.10

 (Click image to enlarge)

-While the analysis of the incomplete baseball and theater documents available in the Frazee Papers may allow a little room for interpretation, his tax returns clearly testify to his unexceptional income.
-We have summarized Frazee’s individual income-tax returns in table 2.
+While the analysis of the incomplete baseball and theater documents available in the Frazee Papers may allow a little room for interpretation, his tax returns do not.
+We have summarized Frazee’s individual income-tax returns on table 2.
 His financial affairs were not particularly well organized, and he may have been exaggerating the deductible expenses associated with his plays.
 But even acknowledging that Frazee’s tax returns may have understated his actual cash available does not change the basic fact that he was earning well short of the amounts necessary to continue to service his considerable debts for the team and park.
-The loose papers and revenue and expense schedules attached to his returns further corroborate his modest income (by baseball-franchise standards).
-As a confirmation of the validity of the tax returns, several years after Frazee died a final appraisal of his estate was released.
-He left $1,152,390 in gross assets and $714,935 in debts and other deductions, resulting in a net estate of $437,455 ($94,952 going to his widow, $189,125 to his son, and $153,378 being owed to his first wife).[fn]New York Times, 23 August 1933.[/fn] These amounts seem reasonable when compared with the last few years of available tax returns, which reflect the large profits he made from No, No, Nanette.
+The loose papers and revenue- and-expense schedules attached to his returns further testify to the modest income (by baseball-franchise standards) Frazee was generating.
+As a further confirmation of the validity of the tax returns, several years after he died a final appraisal of his estate was released.
+He left $1,152,390 in gross assets and $713,925 in debts and other deductions, resulting in a net estate of $437,465 ($94,952 going to his widow, $189,125 to his son, and $153,378 being owed to his first wife).18 These amounts seem reasonable when compared with the last few years of available tax returns.

 (Click image to enlarge)